Slavery and Human Trafficking Statement - Financial Year Ending 30 April 2017

 In respect of our supply chains, we expect and require all of our suppliers to comply with all local, national and (where applicable) international laws and regulations.

 In respect of our ongoing commitment to supplier due diligence, some of our suppliers have been screened using a new supplier due diligence portal, which includes a dedicated section of questions focused on modern slavery.
-We are committed to adding more of our suppliers to this system as soon as practicable.
+We are continuing to add more of our suppliers to this system as soon as practicable.

 This statement will be reviewed annually and made available on our website.